jerichoBob/jerichobob.github.io/README.md

-# React + TypeScript + Vite
+# React + TypeScript

-This app wasbuilt using windsurf and cascade (wanted to see what the user flow was like)
+This app wasbuilt using windsurf and cascade (wanted to see what the user flow was like).
+Also trying to figure out how to use github pages with React.

 ## Setup
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.